LLM Applied Human Rights

 Course summary

-• Acquire specialist expertise in the field of international or domestic human rights.
+• Gain expertise in international and domestic human rights.

 Student View